 Ichiro & Toyoko Matsudaira Memorial Fund Scholarship

-Andrew and Kristin Seaborg established the Ichiro & Toyko Matsudaira Memorial Fund Scholarship in 2004, which was the 70th anniversary of JASC, the oldest student exchange program between the US and Japan.
-The scholarship (of $3,000-$3,500) covers the cost of international airfare and attending the summer program, which alternates between Japan and the U.S. Delegates from Japan and the U.S. spend three weeks in August touring and learning about campuses and cities in their host country, networking with leaders focused on international relations, and participating in roundtable discussions on contemporary issues.
+The scholarship (of $3,000-$3,500) covers the cost of international airfare and attending the summer program.
+Delegates from Japan and the US spend three weeks in August touring and learning about campuses and cities in their host country, networking with leaders focused on international relations, and participating in roundtable discussions on contemporary issues.
 (The scholarship does not cover the cost of transportation to and from the orientation site in the U.S.)

 Andrew attended JASC in both 1992 and 1993.
 The scholarship is named after his host family in Japan, and he is currently a member of the JASC Board.